HFX407 Emissions and Microbiota: a path to sustainable animal production

 First time: 2019H

-Qualify the students to conduct, evaluate and discuss experiments and concepts in (animal nutrition) research related to feed digestion by microbial fermentation and emissions of methane, carbon dioxide and ammonia
+Qualify the students to conduct, evaluate and discuss experiments and concepts in (animal nutrition) research related to feed digestion by microbial fermentation and emissions of methane

-Preparation of the course: Self-study: oral presentation preparation and report writing (20 h).
+Preparation of the course: Self-study: oral presentation preparation and report writing (15 h).
 During the course: hands on experience in rumen content sampling and in vitro batch culture, GreenFeed system, student lectures, exercises, individual and group work (80 h).
-After the course: Paper writing and crossreading (50 h)
+During and after the course: Paper writing continues and crossreading (30 h)